 11. Once you have a pole of your own, nothing else gets done

 I’m serious – housework, cooking – it all gets forgotten.
 Many pole dancers even contemplate pulling a ‘sicky’ from work to play on the pole!
 As I said earlier though, it’s majorly addictive – but forgetting everything around you just seems so worth it when you’re able to say “but look at this fabulous new move I just mastered!”

 12. You wish you had a spare room just for pole

 The other problem with having your own pole – most of the time there’s not really enough room for it and you end up kicking the walls/chairs/bed as you try to perform your favourite moves.
 My only solution to this – and it may hurt you to read this – is that you’re just going to have to cut back on the extended style moves until you get back in the studio for your lessons.

 13. You feel immense anger that you’re not yet strong enough/flexible enough to do certain moves

-From day one I started researching new moves and hoping and waiting for the day I could do them…and getting angry when I realised, even after loads of practicing, that I still wasn’t strong enough.
-It’s all good though because you’ll find that you spend pretty much all of your spare time stretching or just repeatedly trying the moves to build your strength…and this will make you an even better poler!
+From day one I started researching new moves and hoping and waiting for the day I could do them…and getting angry when I realised, even after loads of practicing, I still wasn’t strong enough.
+It’s all good though because you’ll find that you spend pretty much all of your spare time stretching or just repeatedly trying the moves to build your strength…and this will make you an even better pole dancer!

 14. When the pole is just too slippy

 We’ve all been there, and sadly this happens all of the time – the pole just won’t let you grip.
-To non-polers that might sound crazy, but the damn cold weather makes the pole too slippy.
+To non-poler dancers that might sound crazy, but the damn cold weather makes the pole too slippy.
 I’ve spent many lessons feeling uptight because – like a bad hair day – it just wouldn’t happen.
 There is a fantastic solution to this though – Tite grip!
 Yay!